ArjitJindal/temp-project/tarpon/README.md

 ```

-### For first run
+### For the first run

-Before initial run to configure databases in your local environment make sure you also had configured your AWS credentials in your machine for your local environment.
-Add following to your `~/.aws/config`:
+Before the initial run to configure databases in your local environment, make sure you have configured your AWS credentials on your machine for your local environment.
+Add the following to your `~/.aws/config`:

 ```bash
 [default]